-Now is the time to dive deep for healthier fields, improved crop productivity, and exceptional water management.
-With a Baumalight Undertow Tile Drainage Plow, you can take charge of your fields with an effective and long-lasting solution to water drainage challenges.
+Are you interested to dive deep for healthier fields, improved crop productivity, and exceptional water management?
+With a Baumalight Undertow Tile Drainage Plow, you can drain your fields with an effective and long-lasting solution to water drainage challenges.
 Designed specifically for farmers and landowners to set up their own agricultural drainage system and lay drain tiles with ease, the UnderTow is a powerful tool and with the right tractor it can make a big difference to your bottom line.
-As a cost-effective investment in your fields, the Undertow will pay dividends for years and generations to come.
+On the right sized farm it can be a cost-effective investment in your fields, the Undertow and the tile it lays will pay dividends for years and generations to come.

 When it comes to the future of your fields, now is the time to plow ahead.

 Set up your fields for success – increase crop yields, minimize risk, and improve the overall health of your soil – by installing a water management system for your field.
 Because excessive water on your fields can lead to stunted roots and plant growth, a decrease in the quality of soil, and difficulty operating equipment in muddy, wet conditions, installing tiles beneath the soil's surface for water to drain into a stream or outlet is the ideal solution.

 With your tractor, you can tile when you want.
 And where you want.
 Pulling the Undertow with your tractor is easy, allowing you to manage your fields’ tile installation process without the expense of hiring a contractor.
 With the Undertow attached to your tractor, tile drainage becomes an affordable investment.
 By following some simple guidelines for set-up, you are in control and can take advantage of the short window of time when soil conditions are optimal for installing the tiles.